outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    ![docker netowrk](/assets/docker-net.png)

+   If we define a custom *bridge* network, containers within can communicate with each other by alias or name, otherwise they can [only](https://docs.docker.com/network/bridge/#differences-between-user-defined-bridges-and-the-default-bridge) communicate by IP addresses.

-   Please pay attention: this is different from the *bridge* mode of VMWare or VirtualBox (real Virtual Machine).
-VMWare and VirtualBox's bridge is deployed directly on the host's interface and appears to be a real physical device parallel to the host and can be connected to directly from within LAN.
+   Pay attention please; this is different from the *bridge* mode of VMWare or VirtualBox (real Virtual Machine).
+VMWare and VirtualBox's bridge is deployed directly on the host's interface and appears to be a real physical device parallel to the host and can be connected to from within LAN directly.
 2. Host

    Share the host's networking directly without isolation.
 However, LAN devices cannot differntiate between containers and the host as there is not individual IP addressed assigned to containers.